Staff

 Lo Bruner

-Artist Engagement Coordinator lorraine.bruner@vca.virginia.gov
+Grants and Artist Rosters Coordinator lorraine.bruner@vca.virginia.gov

 Read More

-As Artist Engagement Coordinator at the Virginia Commission for the Arts, Lo Bruner oversees the agency’s rolling grant programs and Artist Rosters.
+As the Grants and Artist Rosters Coordinator at the Virginia Commission for the Arts, Lo Bruner oversees the agency’s rolling grant programs and Artist Rosters.
 With great respect for Virginia’s cultural heritage, she is dedicated to supporting and promoting the state’s artistic talent.
 A proud Virginian, Lo has interned at Smithsonian Folkways, holds a BFA in Printmaking from Virginia Commonwealth University, and continued her education in Multimedia and Information Resources Design at the Corcoran College of Art + Design.
 Outside of work, Lo enjoys attending arts events and taking long walks with her rescue greyhound.

 Shauna Friend HeadshotPro